 5 Roth IRA Withdrawal Rules You Need to Know

-- If you are over 59½, you may withdraw as much as you want so long as your Roth IRA has been open for at least 5 years.
+- If you are 59½ or over, you may withdraw as much as you want, as long as your Roth IRA has been open for at least 5 years.

 - If you are under 59½, you may withdraw the exact amount of your Roth IRA contributions with no penalties.

 - There are special exemptions for first-time home purchase and college expenses.

 No doubt, Roth IRAs are a good deal for U.S. retirement savers, but don’t go in blind to a Roth IRA withdrawal situation.
 There are several key rules and distinctions you should know before taking out any funds.
 Otherwise, you may be tagged with a 10% early withdrawal penalty.

 Here are five Roth IRA withdrawal rules you should know, no matter what (as always, consult with a trusted financial advisor before making any big decisions about an IRA withdrawal):

 Tax free in /tax free out.
 An investor can take out the exact amount of his or her Roth IRA contributions at any time, for any reason without having to pay any tax or penalty—with one big caveat.
 The earnings from your principal cannot normally be withdrawn prior to age 59½ without paying the 10% early withdrawal penalty.
 Earnings can generally be withdrawn without penalties after age 59½, provided you meet the five-year rule (see below).